opendilab/DI-engine-docs/source/13_envs/dmc2gym.rst

         :width: 300
         :align: center

-   Flact Ball Cup task.A driven plane container can translate in a vertical plane in order to swing and catch a ball attached to its base.
+   Flact Ball Cup task.
+A driven plane container can translate in a vertical plane in order to swing and catch a ball attached to its base.
 The reward for the catch task is 1 when the ball is in the cup, and 0 otherwise.

    -  catch